KYRV: History

-Early years
+Early years: 1970–1980

 In June 1970, the owners of KPOP (1110 AM), founded by Don Reeves, started a 3,000-watt station on 93.5 MHz in Roseville, California.
 The station debuted as KPIP and simulcast KPOP's middle of the road (MOR) music during the day while airing soul music at night.

-In the mid-1970s, KPIP dropped the daytime MOR music and replaced it with Spanish-language programming from 5 a.m. to 5 p.m.
-At 5 p.m., the station would flip over to R&B and disco music.
-As time progressed, KPIP acquired the nickname of "The Disco Express".
+In the mid-1970s, KPIP dropped the daytime MOR music and replaced it with Spanish-language programming from 5 a.m. to 5 pm.
+At 5 pm, the station would flip over to R&B and disco music.
+As time progressed, KPIP acquired the nickname of "The Disco Express."

+Urban: 1980–1983

 In May 1980, the owners put the Spanish programming exclusively on 1110 AM and moved the KPIP call letters there.
 The FM station flipped to urban contemporary and took on the KPOP call sign.
-In 1982, the station attempted to promote itself as broadcasting in Dolby Stereo, which was about as successful as FM quadraphonic sound was in the 1970s.
+In 1982, the station attempted to promote itself as broadcasting in Dolby Stereo, although its transmitter was only equipped for standard FM stereo.

-Rock of the 80s
+Alternative: 1983–1984

 In August 1983, KPOP changed to a modern rock format, adopting the slogan "Rock of the 80s".
-Radio consultant Rick Carroll, who developed the format at KROQ-FM in Los Angeles, released it for national syndication in the early 1983; KPOP was one of his clients.
+Radio consultant Rick Carroll, who developed the format at KROQ-FM in Los Angeles, released it for national syndication in the early 1983.
+KPOP became one of his clients.
 The format included new wave music, synthesizer-based "Europop", and some guitar-based punk rock (such as The Clash and The Ramones).
 Some of the disc jockeys from the urban contemporary era stayed on for the change to modern rock.

-Pop Hits
+Top 40: 1984–1986

 In December 1983, Don Reeves sold KPOP to the Fuller-Jeffrey Broadcasting Company.
-Since the Rock of the 80s format was not producing high enough ratings, the new owners flipped the station to a top 40/CHR format in January 1984.
+Since the "Rock of the 80s" format was not producing high enough ratings, the new owners flipped the station to a contemporary hit radio (CHR/Top 40) format in January 1984.
 The owners kept the KPOP call letters and called the station "Pop Hits", aiming primarily at young women.

-KPOP competed with two other CHR stations in the Sacramento market, both with 50,000 watt signals: KSFM, which took advantage of KPOP's flip from urban and would go on to become a successful rhythmic top 40 outlet, and KWOD, which would later evolve from top 40 to modern rock by 1990.
-The 3,000 watt KPOP shifted to a rock-based CHR format in the fall of 1985.
-It retained the KPOP call letters but now called itself "Rock Hits".
+The 3,000 watt KPOP shifted to a rock-based CHR format in the fall of 1985.It retained the KPOP call letters but now called itself "Rock Hits".
 The station's overall ratings were not as strong as its competitors.